samstevenm/Alexa-BACNet-Bridge/README.md

    1. *To-do*: Create a tool that automatically generates this file from a BACnet ID report.

 ##### Raspi  Python Upgrade
-##### NOTE: fauxmo only requires 3.6, I experienced failures trying to only install 3.6.1.
-Ultimately I decided to remove the system installed python versions, and use pyenv to reinstall them.
+##### NOTE: fauxmo only requires 3.6, I experienced failures trying to only install 3.6.1 - Ultimately I decided to remove the system installed python versions.
+Then I used pyenv to reinstall the versions I wanted.
 After that, 3.6.1 installed without a hitch.
 I grabbed a beer while they were installing, but all three took under an hour on a Pi3.
 YMMV.

 ###### Install the prereqs for [pyenv](https://github.com/pyenv/pyenv)
 ```bash